-AusGroup has entered into a deal that will extend its capabilities in the marine & offshore, oil & gas industry to include operation of a port, a marine supply base, a chartering fleet and workforce training.
+AusGroup has entered into a deal that will extend its capabilities in the marine & offshore, oil & gas industry to include the operation of a port, a marine supply base, a chartering fleet and workforce training.

 AusGroup is a solutions provider for fabrication, construction and integrated services for oil & gas, mineral resources and infrastructure development.